kal-kyokya/kal-kyokya/upWork/Chercheur pour une plateforme d'innovation mondiale/Researcher Notebook.md

    The idea of an add-on transforming naive systems in smart ones, as well as, the newly learned word; ["Domoticien"](https://www.google.com/search?q=domoticien) whose definition narrows my conceptualization of how best to embody an ```Ihsan Software Engineer```.<br />

 🔹 **Knowledge extraction, possible adaptation / experiment:**
    In order of magnitude; [Domoticien (or Home automation specialist)](https://www.google.com/search?q=domoticien) slapped me, man.
-I absolutely was unaware of the existence of such a job title and find its job description to be appealing.<br />
+I absolutely was unaware of the existence of such a job title.
+I also find its job description to be appealing.<br />
-   Having previously aimed at using Engineering, Technology, Programming, etc. in order to pursue careers in: 'Embedded Systems/Software Engineering' and 'Robotics Engineering', I have found a third entry to the list; be a Domoticien, a home automation specialist.<br />
+   Having previously aimed at using Engineering, Technology, Programming, and my academics in order to pursue careers in: 'Embedded Systems/Software Engineering' and 'Robotics Engineering', I have found a third entry to the list; be a Domoticien, a home automation specialist.<br />
-   The product itself hints at a project where I manipulate motion across the horizontal axis, I'm thinking curtains open-close cycles, maybe rolling-gate open and close too, etc.
+   The product itself hints at a project where I manipulate motion across the horizontal axis, I'm thinking curtains open-close cycles, maybe rolling-gates open and close too, etc.

 ## Idea 31 - Dec.
 27, 2025